sourcegraph/handbook/content/departments/cloud/technical-docs/managed-smtp/index.md

 1. A default sender address, `noreply+$CUSTOMER@cloud.sourcegraph.com`, and [SMTP configuration](https://app.eu.sparkpost.com/account/smtp)
 2. A GSM entry in the instance project to store the `send_key`

+## Security

+SparkPost is a [SOC2-certified provider](https://www.sparkpost.com/policies/security/), and leverages a variety of security practices that our security team has deemed satisfactory - for more details, refer to the [SparkPost DPA](https://www.sparkpost.com/policies/dpa/).

+Additionally, SparkPost has limited retention for most data - see its [GDPR compliance documentation](https://www.sparkpost.com/gdpr/) and [events data retention (10 days)](https://developers.sparkpost.com/api/events/#header-data-retention).
+Support for [data privacy requests](#data-privacy-requests) is also available.

+### Email data access

+[Reporting access](https://support.sparkpost.com/docs/user-guide/managing-users) (also see [vendor management](#vendor-management)) via the web application and the [message events API](https://developers.sparkpost.com/api/events/#header-event-types) can be used to access:

+- Aggregate numbers (deliveries, bounces, etc)
+- Specific email events, including receipients, subjects, message sizes, and other diagnostic data (but **not** email contents)

+### Account isolation

+Our [vendor integration](#vendor-integration) is designed such that all usage and access can be constrolled on a per-subaccount (i.e. per-customer) basis.
+API tokens distributed to Cloud instances are scoped to individual subaccounts with very limited permissions, and can be disabled individually.

 ## Future features

 These are unimplemented, but are noted here as potential starting points for accomodating additional features and/or requests.